pratham-trivedi/ping-implementation/README.md

 gcc -o <output> ping.c
 sudo ./<output> <siteaddress or ip>
 ```
-Change "<output>" with any name you want.
+Change "output" with any name you want.

 Sudo is necessary as raw socket need root privilage.